targomo/targomo-java/README.md

 ## Release Notes

 ### 0.1.8
-- Added the multigraph attribute multigraphLayerCustomGeometryMergeAggregation which allows using custom layer aggregation types for tiled serializations.
+- Added the multigraph attribute multiGraphLayerCustomGeometryMergeAggregation which allows using custom layer aggregation types for tiled serializations.
 The possible values are defined on MultiGraphGeometryMergeAggregationType.
 - New multiGraphReferencedStatisticIds parameter in TravelOptions used in Statistics service
 - Updated parameters for MultiGraphAggregationType.MATH
 - Renaming all references of ignoreOutlier to ignoreOutliers to make it consistent with the RequestConfigurationParser of the core service